whalesyong/tp/docs/DeveloperGuide.md

 Contains the classes and their respective purposes:

-* `AddCommand` adds Dishes, Recipes, Ingredients and ShoppingList items to their respective collections.
+* `AddCommand` adds Dishes, Recipes and Ingredients to their respective collections.
-* `ListCommand`
+* `ListCommand` lists scheduled Dishes, known Recipes and available Ingredients.
-* `ViewCommand`
+* `ViewCommand` displays Dish Calendar, or Shopping List of ingredients to purchase.
-* `UpdateCommand` updates details of Recipes and Ingredients.
+* `UpdateCommand` updates details of Recipes or Ingredients.
-* `DeleteCommand` removes Dishes, Recipes, Ingredients and ShoppingList items from their respective collections.
+* `DeleteCommand` removes Dishes, Recipes and Ingredients from their respective collections.
-* `HelpCommand` displays a manual for the commands and expected outputs.
+* `HelpCommand` displays a manual for the commands and a link to the User Guide.
-* `SuggestCommand` suggests possible Recipes to cook based on current Ingredients.
+* `SuggestCommand` suggests possible Recipes to cook based on available Ingredients.
 * `SearchCommand` searches Recipes based on tags.

 Each command interacts with a specific collection and ensures the necessary updates are performed before storing changes in the system.